Squirrel/Squirrel.Mac/README.md

 registered with `+registerClass:` sees the update check but not the download;
 set `SQRLDownloader.sessionConfiguration` (with its `protocolClasses`) to intercept both.

+"delta", if present, offers a binary patch from one earlier build to this release; it needs all four keys ("sha256" as 64 hex digits, "size" positive) and is logged and ignored otherwise.
+When "from_version" equals the running application's `CFBundleVersion`, Squirrel downloads the patch instead of the ZIP, checks its "size" and "sha256", applies it to a copy of the running application, and puts the result through the same code signing verification as an unpacked ZIP.
+If any of that fails, or "from_version" is anything else, it downloads the ZIP from "url" in the same check, so a server can always include the one delta it has for the version that asked.
+Patches are [Sparkle](https://sparkle-project.org) BinaryDelta files (format 3 or 4), made with Sparkle's `BinaryDelta create <old.app> <new.app> <patch>` from the exact signed bundles that were shipped.

 ## Update File JSON Format